Keyfactor/azurekeyvault-orchestrator/readme_source.md

 - System assigned managed identities are bound to the specific resource and not reassignable.
 They are bound to the resource and share the same lifecycle.
 - User assigned managed identities exist as a standalone entity, independent of a resource, and can therefore be assigned to multiple Azure resources.

+Read more about Azure Managed Identities [here](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).

+Detailed steps for creating a managed identity and assigning permissions can be found [here](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp).

+Once the User Assigned managed identity has been created, you will need only to enter the Client Id into the Application Id field on the certificate store definition (the Client Secret can be left blank).

 #### Authentication via System Assigned Managed Identity

-In order to use a _System_ assigned managed identity, the setup steps are the same as for the user assigned managed identity, except that the ApplicationId can be left blank.
+In order to use a _System_ assigned managed identity, the setup steps are the same as for the user assigned managed identity, except that both the  ApplicationId field should also be left blank.

 ### Create the Store Type in Keyfactor